Sociological perspectives applied to the 2018 climate change conference.

 Globalisation and education (I couldn’t fit it in anywhere else!)

 Here’s a couple of them… I figure these should be useful for quick card sorts during revision lessons.
 And let’s face it, there is only ONE thing students love more than filling in grids, and that’s a card sort!

 Perspectives on education summary grid:

 Of course I couldn’t resist doing fuller versions of these grids too, but more of that laters!

-Education action Zones set up in These have since been steadily replaced by Excellence in Cities (EiC).
+Education action Zones set up in in 1997.
 These programmes directed resources to low-income, inner city areas in an attempt to raise educational attainment.

 Criticisms of Compensatory education

 Critics have argued that by placing the blame on the child and his/her background, it diverts attention from the deficiencies of the educational system.